Jack Moore said a 2009 heart attack was the wake-up call for how he was eating.

 “Some children can grow well on vegetarian diets rich in dairy products from pastured cows and eggs from pastured chickens.
 Children brought up on vegan diets have poorer bone health and reduced mental capacity compared to children brought up on diets containing animal foods.
 Rampant tooth decay in the baby teeth is common among children born to vegan mothers.”

-Another brochure, “Nutrition for Mental Health,” states, ”Studies show that vegans and vegetarians suffer more depression and anxiety than those who include meat and other animal products in their diet.”
+Another brochure, “Nutrition for Mental Health,” states, ”Studies show that vegans and vegetarians suffer more depression and anxiety than those who include meat and other animal products in their diet.
+Products like cannabidiol oil, however, have been show to help.”